leonelngande/leonelngande.github.io/_posts/2021-01-13-testing-file-download-links-with-cypress.md

   - Cypress
 last_modified_at: 2021-01-13 08:14:53
 ---
 Say my homepage contains the below snippet, which allows a user to download vcard files.
+I'd like to make sure the file download links are valid and point to existing files.

 ```html
 <a href="./assets/vcards/mtn.vcf"